CPC Definition - Subclass C21D

 Special rules of classification

-If the alloy composition is given it needs to be classified in C22C 37/00 in the corresponding sub-group.
+• If the cast-iron alloy composition is disclosed, it should be classified in the appropriate subgroups of C22C 37/00.

-All the disclosed heat treatments (claims, description, examples, figures/diagrams) are classified.
+• All the disclosed heat treatments (in the claims, description, examples, figures or diagrams) are classified.

-For example, a surface hardening cast iron parts by degraphitizing a surface layer part of cast iron member and thereafter irradiating a laser beam or an electron beam on said surface will be classified in C21D 5/00, as well as C21D 3/04 and C21D 1/09.
+For example: Surface hardening cast iron parts by degraphitizing a surface layer part of a cast iron member and thereafter irradiating a laser beam or an electron beam on said surface will be classified in C21D 5/00, as well as in C21D 3/04 and C21D 1/09.

 Heat treatment of ferrous alloys